-Establish Your Own Website in E-commerce Platforms
+Establish Your Own Store on Chinese E-commerce Platforms

 There are two ways to join Tmall’s platform: If you are a company with China in-country business operations, you can apply to Tmall. com; If you are a company with overseas licenses, you are eligible to Tmall Global.

 In addition, selling on other cross-border e-commerce platforms is also favorable and lucrative, such as Haitao or Xiaohongshu.